-Madlena Ulrich and Tiina Suominen: Practical Life workshop (0-6)
+Madlena Ulrich and Tiina Suominen: The Exercises of Practical Life for Hand, Mind and Body (0-6)

 Madlena Ulrich is a Preschool Teacher and AMI 3-6 Trainer.
 She is training students on AMI courses in Romania, Russia, and China in addition to the University of South-Eastern Norway, and lectures frequently all around the world.
 Tiina Suominen is an AMI 0-3 Trainer, and has her own Montessori School in Helsinki.
 She has been working in Infant Communities and 3-6-classes more than 20 years, being the Classroom director and school Administrator.
 Tiina also has the traditional Finnish early childhood educator degree.

 Wendy Fidler: Special Needs in the Montessori classroom (all ages)

 Autism, ADHD, disruptive behavior and other special needs are found in most classrooms.
 How do you make sure every child’s needs are met?
 The good news is that approaches that benefit the child with special needs, benefit all children.
 Wendy Fidler is a Montessori teacher, trainer, and author.
 She is the Academic Director of the charity Montessori Education for Autism (MEfA) in London, UK.

 Carla Foster: Words create pictures in the mind!
 Becoming a storyteller of the truth